textadventures/quest/docs/tutorial/using_timers_and_turn_scripts.md

 Activating the Timer
 --------------------

-Go back to the "window" object and edit the script that runs when the bee enters the kitchen - this will be the "Else" script if you've followed the tutorial so far.
+Go back to the "window" object and edit the script which runs when the bee enters the kitchen - this will be the "Else" script if you've followed the tutorial so far.
 Add a command after the "move object" command - from the Timers category, choose "Enable timer".
 Select "bee timer" from the list.

 Launch the game, go to the kitchen and open the window.
 Wait for a while and verify that the message is printed every 20 seconds.